-I like to call my indexed field, "splunk_forwarder".
-It's not one of the fields Splunk uses by default (e.g. splunk_server), and it's easy to remember.
+I like to call this indexed field, "splunk_forwarder" because it's not one of the fields Splunk uses by default (e.g. splunk_server), and it's easy to remember.

 INDEXED = true

 Next, we'll add an inputs.conf file to our heavy forwarder that creates the new field along with its value:

 This configuration will create a new indexed field called, "splunk_forwarder" and will set its value to whatever you put after the double colons.
 In this case, it will be assigned a value of "myforwarderhostname".
 I typically use the hostname of the heavy forwarder, but you could also use the IP address, FQDN, etc.

 Finally, restart Splunk on your heavy forwarder and search head(s).
 Any new data that gets indexed will automatically have your new splunk_forwarder field!

 Now, you can run cool searches like this one to quickly see which forwarders are sending what data to Splunk: